BananaCrystal/bananacrystal-payment-gateway/README.txt

 Login to your BananaCrystal account and go to Store > Integrations.

-Then, add or update an existing Woocommerce Integration
+Then, add or update a Woocommerce Integration

 = Where can I get support or talk to other users? =

-If you get stuck, you can ask for help in the Plugin Forum.
+If you need help with this plugin, you can ask for help in the Plugin Forum.

+If you need help regarding a transaction, visit BananaCrystal Support Center at https://support.bananacrystal.com/

 = Where do I get my subscription key or redirect url for thank you page?